 BLE key points: Low-cost tech; 3 m. location accuracy; asset tracking, monitoring staff, facility security and safety.

 Ultra-Wideband RTLS technology is one of the most popular options for facilities that require pinpoint accuracy.
 This low energy frequency provides location accuracy within a sub-meter range.
-It is ideal for monitoring the movement of fast vehicles and preventing collisions, tracking senior newborn babies, senior residents, patients, and improving their safety.
+It is ideal for monitoring the movement of fast vehicles and preventing collisions, tracking senior residents, patients, and improving their safety.
 UWB tags last for years with a single battery and require minimal maintenance.

 UWB key points: Premium price tech; sub-meter location accuracy; highly flexible usage, suited to workplace safety and security, asset tracking.